Cruelty: Usage in law

 The third conception is victim-subjective, in which the “element of cruelty rests in the victim's intense experience of suffering”.
 Here, the pain or the sense of degradation and humiliation experienced particularly and uniquely by the victim is considered.
 Recognizing cruelty, then, requires reference to our compassion rather than some normative standard of reasonableness.
 Continuing with the example of punishment, the state’s intention is not relevant in determining whether a punishment is cruel.
 According to the law, “ill-treatment must attain a minimum level of severity”, and this minimum is determined by “all the circumstances of the case, such as the duration of the treatment, its physical or mental effects and, in some cases, the sex, age, and state of health of the victim, etc.”

-The fourth and final conception is the accumulation of all the prior conceptions: the victim-objective and agent-independent.
-This conception “refers to severe violations of the respect, recognition, and care that the unconditional and inherent dignity of each and every individual command”.
+The fourth conception is victim-objective, which “refers to severe violations of the respect, recognition, and care that the unconditional and inherent dignity of each and every individual command”.
 Under this view, “cruelty occurs when a grave violation of human dignity that in normal circumstances would amount to cruelty is caused by individuals or by the operation of impersonal institutions, structures or social processes, even if the victim is unaware of his predicament”.

 Beyond serving as an analytical framework, these four conceptions—the distinctive features of each as well as their collective evolution—reflect the reality that “the phenomenon of cruelty […] is a human-made problem that calls for preventive and corrective responses”.